-During summer (16.07- 4.09.2016), the Palace of the Grand Dukes or Grand Ducal Palace in Luxembourg City opens its doors to visitors.
-So, last year on a gloomy July afternoon we took the opportunity to visit.
+During summer (July 13th – September 5th 2019), the Palace of the Grand Dukes or Grand Ducal Palace in Luxembourg City opens its doors to visitors.
+On a gloomy July afternoon we took the opportunity to visit.

 Have you ever had the chance to stand in the office of a head of State?

 You enter via the rear of the Palace, rue du Rost.
-Here you have to undergo a security check to enter the Palace.
-The guide will give you to a small introduction about Luxembourg.
+There you have to undergo a security check to enter the Palace.
+The guide will give you a small introduction about Luxembourg.

-Note that unfortunately pictures are not allowed inside the Palace.
+Unfortunately pictures are not allowed inside the Palace.
+But you can trust us, it’s worth visiting!

 The first room you’re taken into is the Salle de la Balance where a special exhibition is currently taking place.
 It’s called “La Dynastie Luxembourg- Nassau” by Marc Schoentgen.